hyperreal64/moonshadow/README.md

 # moonshadow

-This is just my custom build of Bazzite, is all.
-It's modified from the [Bazzite-DX](https://github.com/ublue-os/bazzite-dx) repo, is all.
+This is my custom build of Bazzite-DX.
+It includes some additional packages in the base image and replaces VSCode with VSCodium.

-Nobody really ought to care about this besides me.
-If you're reading this, and you're not me, you've wasted your time.
-Sorry.

-See ya ✌️.